 During 2022, validator nodes will speed up the process of generating transactions.
 However, the launch of validator nodes will not make desktop wallet validators obsolete: they will continue to exist.

-WXEP tokens (which run on the Binance Smart Chain) cannot be used in the validation process on the Electra Protocol blockchain.
+WXEP tokens (which run on the BNB Chain) cannot be used in the validation process on the Electra Protocol blockchain.
 If you own WXEP and you would like to participate in staking using Electra Protocol, you have to convert them from WXEP to XEP.